Kentucky Horse Racing Commission

 their representatives shall have the opportunity to be present at the

-The racing secretary shall assign program[ pari-mutuel] numbers
+The racing secretary shall assign program[ pari-mutuel] numbers for

-includes two (2) or more horses joined as a single betting interest.
+two (2) or more horses joined as a single betting interest.

 Section 11.
 Also-Eligible List.
 (1) If the number of entries for a race exceeds the number of horses permitted to start, as provided by Section 8 of this administrative regulation, the names of no more than eight (8) horses entered but not drawn into the race as starters shall be posted on the entry sheet as "also-eligible" to start.

 (2) After a horse has been excused from a race at scratch time, also-eligible horses shall be drawn into the body of the race based on preference.
 If preference is equal, horses shall be drawn by lot, unless otherwise stipulated in the conditions of the race.

 (3)(a) An owner or trainer of a horse on the also-eligible list not wishing to start the horse in a race shall notify the racing secretary prior to scratch time for the race.
 The horse shall forfeit any preference to which it may have been entitled.